All right, our two Sean Hannity show this Friday, 800-941 Sean.

 We all saw what happened.

-We're all angry that we're all angry about what happened.
+We're all angry about what happened.

 Well, let me ask you this.

-You know, it corroborated the absolute depths of depravity, frankly, immorality even of the deep state and and the out the outright lying to destroy one human being and and it went on for three years and nobody was held accountable.
+And the Durham report just, you know, it corroborated the absolute depths of depravity, frankly, immorality even, of the deep state and the outright lying to destroy one human being.

 If it happened to you, do you think you might be a little different?

-Uh I'd be exactly like he is.
+I'd be exactly like he is.

-Okay, I would be look I I tend to agree with you.
+Look, I tend to agree with you.

 I would prefer they not be fighting.

-It's gonna be outright war.
+It's going to be outright war.

-I mean, any time there is a primary, at some point they go to war.
+I mean, anytime there is a primary, at some point they go to war.

 I wish they weren't starting at war.

-I said, Okay, tell me about you and Ron DeSantis.
+I said, okay, tell me about you and Ron DeSantis.

 You guys were friends.